 Last date of tree ring: 1552

 No sapwood was present, but the most recent heartwood ring was found to date from 1552.
 Adding the minimum expected number of sapwood rings provides an earliest possible date for felling as 1560.
-This gives a conjectural usage date of 1560-1592.
+This gives a conjectural usage-date range of 1560-1592.

 A technique used to identify changes in composition beneath the surface of the paint layers and to understand the physical structure of a panel or canvas.

 The features are not very distinct in the x-ray.
 There is a dense area around the head which shows that there is a thick lead-based underlayer in the head area, which extends beyond the present outline of the head.
 This might be the initial layout of the design with a larger head than in the final image.
 There is a dark area across the tip of the chin which does not appear in the surface paint.
 A line of light paint across part of the shoulder on the left does not appear in the surface paint.
 The purpose of this light area is not obvious.
 The x-ray faintly shows the dark jacket paint extending beneath the porphyry framing, following the shoulder to the edges of the panel.
 The horizontal wood grain is clearly visible, as are the filled pin holes along the upper and lower edges.
 The repaired horizontal split can be seen running through the sitter's face (see x-ray 01).

 A technique used to observe the layers beneath the paint surface which can reveal underdrawing and changes to the initial design.